 Looking for a fun DIY snowman door hanger for winter days?
 This Charming Yarn Snowman Wall Art is just the thing!
 Make in this adorable snowman in minutes!
 This project is just one of many of my crafts from my DIY Crafts page.

 I love snowmen!
 When I first started blogging I saved a bunch of pins on Pinterest that inspired me for the holidays.
-The idea for this Yarn Snowman is from a pin with a small ornament door hanging Snowman I found on Pinterest.
+The idea for this Yarn Snowman is from a pin for a small ornamental door hanging snowman I found on Pinterest.

 - Wired Sisal Vine

-I used a large styrofoam board because it is less expensive, but you can buy the styrofoam round boards to skip this cutting step.
+Note: I used one large 1-inch thick foam board because it was less expensive, but you can buy the round foam pieces to skip the cutting steps.

 Place three graduating in size plates on the foam as guides to draw circles for the snowman’s body.